 Watts: “You will feel like an onion: skin after skin … is pulled off to find no kernel at the center.”

 While this could be interpreted as a long road of hardship from practice, probably the most difficult thing to imagine actually happens.
-Just as those first glimpses of selflessness give a feeling of flow, in which everything seems to happen perfectly and completely by itself, so seems the shedding of skins — the layers of illusion that come off.
+Just as those first glimpses of selflessness give a feeling of flow, in which everything seems to happen perfectly and completely by itself, so seems the shedding of skins — the layers of illusion coming off.
 The effort in doing it disappears.
-As such, everything that happens seems just as fine, although that might still get you engaged in all sorts of games in which you perhaps even try to win.
-Not for the winning, but for the experience of sincerely contending with others who try to experience the same thing, like you’d “dance for the sake of dancing and not to get to the other side of the room”, to quote Watts from one of his lectures.
+Consequently, everything that happens seems just as fine, although that might still get you engaged in all sorts of games in which you perhaps even try to win – not for the winning, but for the experience of sincerely contending with others who try to experience the same thing, like you’d “dance for the sake of dancing and not to get to the other side of the room”, to quote Watts from one of his lectures.